 Many disliked Harris’s tenure as San Francisco District Attorney (DA), especially in the light of the Gorge Floyd/Black Lives Matter mass protests.
 She did indeed prosecute many for cannabis possession.

 Following being San Francisco DA, Kamala Harris was the Attorney General of California.
 She was elected in the Senate in 2016.

 She ran for President this cycle on a pro-cannabis platform but dropped out when it seemed she could not win her home state of California against Bernie Sanders.

 While California and her hometown of San Francisco launched the legalization movement, she did not take a position in favor of it till 2018.

-A lot of politicians change their positions on hot button issues like gay marriage, once being in support is politically popular.
-For example, LBJ pushed through civil rights legislation in the 1960s as president.
-But his first speech in the Senate in 1949 was in favor of segregation because he found it politically expedient.
+A lot of politicians change their positions on hot-button issues like gay marriage once being in support is politically popular.
+For example, as president, LBJ pushed through civil rights legislation in the 1960s.
+But his first speech in the Senate in 1949 favored segregation because he found it politically expedient.
 As long as Kamala Harris recognizes that cannabis is an idea whose time has come, there could be worse nominees.